 We launched Our Sponsor a Child Project in January 2021.
 This project seeks to create great opportunities for Children in our working community to enjoy life long learning.

+At Future for Africa we believe every child is unique and deserves the chance to dream, to achieve incredible things and to look forward to a wonderful future.
 By becoming a sponsor you’re helping break the cycle of poverty for your sponsored child in GOD’s Love Children’s Home, Nongre Craft and Culture Foundation and Our surrounding communities.

+Leaving a Legacy !
 Become a sponsor today and you’ll help boys and girls have equal access to a loving home, a nutritious diet, healthcare and quality education.
 And with 100% of every euro or cedi you donate going directly to our project in Ghana where your sponsored child lives, you can be sure you are making a lasting difference.

-When you sponsor a child with Future for Africa, you’re not just helping one child –
+When you sponsor a child with Future for Africa, you’re not just helping one child – you’re making improvements that benefit everyone in our growing family, our surrounding community and beyond.

 “You will discover that you have two hands.
 One is for helping yourself and the other is for helping others.” – Audrey Hepburn